utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

         return 'world'
 ```

-Here you can see the simplest UtilMeta API interface, which uses a `@api.get` decorator to indicate that it is a GET method.
+Here you can see the simplest UtilMeta API, which uses a `@api.get` decorator to indicate that it is a GET method.
 The decorator does not specify a path, so the path to the interface is the name of the function.

-We write our BMI calculation interface in this simple way, as follows
+We write the BMI calculation API as follows
 ```python
 class RootAPI(api.API):
     @api.get